 You shouldn’t have to cover your run unless you really want to – while a covered run will provide protection from aerial predators, you don’t need to worry about your birds flying over short fences, for the most part.

-Benefits of Raising Ayam Cemani
+Benefits of Raising an Ayam Cemani Chicken

 The Ayam Cemani offers numerous benefits to prospective owners.